 On this course you will usually be taught by a range of staff with relevant expertise and knowledge appropriate to the content of the unit.
 This will include senior academic staff, qualified professional practitioners, demonstrators, technicians and research students.

-Nursing Knowledge from Philosophy to Practice: Broaden and deepen your understanding of the historical philosophical, theoretical and political influences on the development of modern adult nursing.
-The unit enables you to explore the core values that underpin the nursing framework philosophy from an adult nursing perspective and critically apply them to specific areas of clinical practice.
+Nursing Knowledge from Philosophy to Practice: Broaden and deepen your understanding of the historical philosophical, theoretical and political influences on the development of modern nursing.
+The unit enables you to explore the core values that underpin the nursing framework philosophy from a nursing perspective and critically apply them to specific areas of clinical practice.

 Acute Mental Health - Crisis, Wellbeing & Recovery: Gain knowledge and skills for working with people who are experiencing acute mental health problems.
 You'll explore the interaction between vulnerability, life events, chronic difficulties and coping skills in acute mental health care while learning to identify signs and symptoms of acute mental illness.
 This unit will help you assess health promotional activities such as relapse prevention, psycho education and medication management in reducing the negative effects of mental illness.